Can You Dry Scoop Creatine

 Dehydration

-If you dry scoop creatine before you exercise, that means that when you go to the gym to train you won’t be as hydrated as you would be if you consumed water with the powder.
+If you dry scoop creatine before you train, then that means that when you head into the gym to work out, you’ll be less hydrated than you would be if you drank water along with the powder.
+Dehydration also reduces your overall strength and athletic performance and can lead to headaches, muscle cramps, fatigue, and other issues.

 Gastrointestinal Issues